 When Thomas Sutton founded the School in 1611, he made provision for forty scholars to receive a free education funded by the endowment he created.
 Today, the School is committed to extending its bursary provision to provide more places for the brightest and best children from diverse backgrounds.

-The number of Bursaries awarded by the School has trebled over the past decade, from 20 in 2001-02 to 58 in 2014-15, but Charterhouse’s rising academic status means that demand far outstrips our capacity to support highly deserving candidates.
+The number of Bursaries awarded by the School has trebled over the past decade, but Charterhouse’s rising academic status means that demand far outstrips our capacity to support highly deserving candidates.
 Every year we have to turn away pupils who would benefit hugely from all that Charterhouse has to offer and who would make an immeasurable contribution to School life.